HosakaKeigo/aiTabManger/README.md

 ## Usage

-1. Click the extension icon or press `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac)
+1. Press `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (Mac)
-2. Type your query in natural language (e.g., "find my GitHub tab" or "switch to the documentation")
+2. Type your search query
-3. Press Enter or click the search button
+3. Select from search results using arrow keys or mouse
-4. The extension will automatically switch to the most relevant tab
+4. Press Enter to switch to the selected tab or open bookmark

 ## Development